Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 | [DHCP Client]    |  | [DHCP Client]    |            | [DHCP Client]    |  | [DHCP Client]    |
 +------------------+  +------------------+            +------------------+  +------------------+
 ~~~~

-# Problem Statement
+## Topology Description

-## Current Practice vs. Target Architecture
+The deployment model implements an architecture structured as follows:

-Current Practice: Characterized by traditional element management and legacy data forwarding, coupled with manual, static CLI dependencies.
+Intelligence Hierarchy:

-Target Architecture: Transitioning to an intelligent control plane equipped with high performance NPUs to execute policy inference and automated orchestration, leveraging decoupled operational skills for configuration and troubleshooting.
+: - **Master Device**: The Upstream Master Device (Core/GW) at the root of the network acts as the centralized intelligence, deploying physical hardware acceleration  to run the intelligent model.
+It simultaneously operates as the DHCP Server.

-## Technical Gap
+: - **Client Devices**: The downstream elements, including the Access Switches and Wi-Fi7 APs at the network edge, operate as lightweight DHCP Clients.

-During initial network bootstrapping, a client device acquires only basic IP parameters via standard DHCP and cannot perceive the LLM capabilities of the upstream controller.
-Existing DHCP options cannot encapsulate runtime computational and intelligence capabilities, such as model presence, scale, or operational costs.
+Note: The intermediate Aggregation Switches serve as transparent layer-2 or layer-3 transport elements only for transporting traffic.

-Without early-stage capability awareness, client devices blindly establish full protocol sessions (such as TLS, NETCONF, or MCP) with the controller.
-If the selected controller lacks the required LLM capability status, model scale, or budget alignment necessary for specific local tasks, the session must be torn down and renegotiated with an alternative controller.
-This blind interconnectivity wastes network bandwidth and introduces severe control-plane setup latency.
+During the initial bootstrap phase, Client Devices broadcast standard DHCP Discover and Request messages up through the aggregation layer.
+These frames encapsulate the Parameter Request List (PRL), signaling their intent to discover upstream model intelligence profiles.
+In response, the Master Device transmits DHCP Offer and ACK messages down to the clients.
+This mechanism carries the newly extended option metadata, including model presence, parameter scale, deployment hierarchy roles, and operational cost structures back to the clients.

 # Protocol Flow

 There are two viable implementation methods to carry the required LLM metadata parameters within the protocol payload: a standalone new DHCP Option or a sub-option extension embedded within the existing Vendor-Specific Information Option (Option 43).
-The sequence below illustrates the interaction and extraction procedure:
+They follow the identical standard DHCP sequence and the sequence below illustrates the interaction and extraction procedure:

 ~~~~
 Client Device                                                 DHCP Server